Camp Harkness State Park

 Camp Harkness was originally part of the neighboring Harkness Estate, now Harkness Memorial State Park.
 The estate served as the summer residence of the Harkness family, where philanthropist Mary Harkness often hosted children with polio during the summer season.
 Through her will, Mary Harkness in 1952 deeded the portion now known as Camp Harkness to the State of Connecticut for perpetual use by those stricken with polio, “handicaps”, and veterans.
 Originally operated as a state park by the CT Department of Environmental Protection (DEP), the Camp was turned over to the CT Department of Developmental Services (formerly the CT Department of Mental Retardation) in 1977.
 The property is managed by the South Region of DDS.

 And most of you can’t get in to enjoy the place.
 But we can!
 “Thanks” to Damian’s state-confirmed developmental disability that will remain with him for life.
-(That’s the criteria one must fulfill to get the special pass for entry.
-And yes, duh, families are invited as well.)
-The place is really cool, but trust me, you’re okay for not getting to go there.
+(That’s the criteria one must fulfill to get the special pass for entry.)
+The place is really cool, but trust me, you’re okay for not having access to visit here.

 Isn’t it interesting how Damian was “mentally retarded” 20 years ago, then handicapped or disabled and now there seems to be some waffling between special needs and developmentally disabled or whatever.
 It’s all the same to me, unless used as an insult.
 (If curious, you can learn more about Damian and his Smith-Magenis Syndrome here.)